-Today I’m sharing a travel guide from our honeymoon to Tulum, Mexico.
-In this guide you will find where we stayed, our favorite places to eat, the best activities, and more!
+Today I’m sharing a travel guide from my trip to Tulum, Mexico.
+In this guide you will find where I stayed, my favorite places to eat, the best activities, and more!

 TULUM TRAVEL GUIDE

-As I mentioned before, this was our honeymoon trip so we decided to spare no expense for our accommodations.
-I had read mixed reviews on some of the Instagram famous hotels in Tulum (such as Azulik and Nomad), and I wanted to make sure that at the price point we were looking at, everything was going to be absolutely perfect.
+I did TONS of research for this trip and had read mixed reviews on some of the Instagram famous hotels in Tulum (such as Azulik and Nomad).
 My must haves included AC, wi-fi, and a beach with shaded cabanas.
 A lot of Tulum hotels focus on unplugging and it’s not uncommon to have no wi-fi (Azulik has no electricity at all!).
-While we wanted a relaxing trip, no wi-fi is taking things a little too far for us lol.
+While I wanted a relaxing trip, no wi-fi is taking things a little too far for me lol.

-After TONS of research, I landed on Be Tulum – I could honestly write a novel about how much I loved this hotel.
-We stayed in an Aire Suite, and had our own private plunge pool and rooftop deck overlooking the jungle.
+I finally landed on Be Tulum – I could honestly write a novel about how much I loved this hotel.
+I stayed in an Aire Suite, and had my own private plunge pool and rooftop deck overlooking the jungle.
 The decor was minimal and natural, and I still dream about the bathroom and shower.
 It was literally #goals.
 The beach was beautiful, and there were tons of sun beds for guests to enjoy both with and without shade.
 They had complimentary bikes for guests, which were perfect for cruising around town.
-One of our favorite parts was eating breakfast every morning – it’s complimentary for all guests and out of this world amazing.
+One of my favorite parts was eating breakfast every morning – it’s complimentary for all guests and out of this world amazing.
 I indulged in everything from green smoothies, to fresh açaí bowls, to avocado toast.
-Connor went with things like eggs benedict and huevos rancheros.
 The menu was extensive and you could order as much as you like!
 Every morning I would get an iced latte, a smoothie, and a main meal.
 It was heaven.
 In terms of safety (as I know that’s top of mind for a lot of people when traveling to Mexico), I never once felt unsure or at risk.
-We will truly never stay anywhere else in Tulum, and we’re already planning our next trip back to Be Tulum.
+I will truly never stay anywhere else in Tulum, and I’m already dreaming about my next trip back to Be Tulum.

 WHERE TO EAT